Skip to main content

 You have 100+ notes and can't find anything.
 Plain search isn't enough at this volume.
 Semantic search and AI Q&A are the upgrade.

 You're working across many sources.
 Reading 20 PDFs for a literature review or thesis?
 Smart notes apps with PDF Q&A (Atlas, NotebookLM) replace a workflow that previously required three tools.
+For book-length sources specifically, our how to take notes on a book guide shows the 4-pass capture method that feeds into a smart notes app.

 You want to find connections you didn't know existed.
-This is the highest-leverage use case.
+This is the highest-use use case.
 Atlas's mind map and Mem's auto-linking surface concepts that connect across your notes, the kind of insight you couldn't get by re-reading manually.

 If none of these apply, a regular notes app is fine.
+For a comparison of two of the most-loved regular options, Notion vs Craft walks through the database-vs-typography tradeoff.

 Smart Notes vs Regular Notes Workflow